sktime/sktime-dl/README.rst

-NOTE: sktime-dl is currently being updated to work correctly with sktime 0.6, and wwill be fully relaunched over the summer.
-The plan is
+TO DO: it is probable that we are going to merge stime-dl with sktime proper, bringing in tensor flow and pytorch as soft dependencies

 2. Refactor and update classifiers (documentation etc)
 3. Import pytorch, add a pytorch classifier